Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Delete a previously stored memory by key', with specific verb and resource.
-It distinguishes from siblings by mentioning pairing with remember and recall.
+The description clearly states 'Delete a previously stored memory by key', specifying the verb (delete), resource (memory), and method (by key).
+It distinguishes itself from sibling tools 'remember' and 'recall'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.